feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ## Service Creation

-The initial service will be registered by the framework.
+A ServiceFactory service will be registered by the framework.
 It's purpose will be to facilitate the creation of additional services.

 ## Object Serialization